 - Three (3) Letters of reference

-- Evidence of one’s ability to work collegially in diverse and pluralistic environments
+- Evidence of candidate’s ability to work collegially in diverse and pluralistic environments

 - A written statement of willingness to adhere to the Code of Ethics prescribed by the Association of Professional Chaplains (www.professionalchaplains.org)

-- A minimum of two (2) twelve-week semesters of Karuna Care Education.
+- A minimum of 360 hours of Karuna Care Education].

-A Letter of endorsement from the ISKCON Communications Endorsement Committee to a certifying body is continuous unless:
+A Letter of endorsement from the Endorsement Committee will be continuous unless:

-- The applicant has failed to successfully complete the clearance process of a site (hospital, hospice, prison, etc.) where the specialized service was to take place.
+- The Compassionate Care Companion has failed to successfully complete the clearance process of a ministry site (hospital, hospice, prison, etc.) where the specialized service was to take place.

-- There is a change in a chaplain’s membership status, level in his or her professional organization, or specialized service.
-If this happens, the candidate will need to request the ISKCON Communications Endorsement Committee for an updated endorsement letter.
+- There is a change in the Compassionate Care Companion’s membership status in their religious organization, level or practice within their professional organization, or specialized service.
+If this happens, the Compassionate Care Companion will need to request the Endorsement Committee for an updated endorsement letter.

-- There is a change in the Vaishnava’s ISKCON affiliation or standing.
+- There is a change in the Compassionate Care Companion’s religious affiliation or standing.

-- The certifying body (Association for Professional Chaplains or other such body) requests a new letter.
+- The certifying body (Association for Professional Chaplains or other certifying body) requests a new letter.

-- The chaplain receiving endorsement demonstrates an inability to uphold the standards outlined in the Common Code of Ethics for Chaplains, Professional Counselors, Pastoral Educators, and Students.
+- The Compassionate Care Companion receiving endorsement demonstrates an inability to uphold the standards outlined in the Common Code of Ethics for Chaplains, Professional Counselors, Pastoral Educators, and Students.

 A validated specialized service shall

-4. Be conducted with a sense of accountability to the ISKCON Communications Endorsement Committee and any other organizations, agencies, and institutions served.
+4. Be conducted with a sense of accountability to the Endorsement Committee and any other organizations, agencies, and institutions being served by the Compassionate Care Companion.

-5. Include responsible participation in ISKCON’s deliberations, worship, and work and in the life of a local ISKCON temple congregation.
+5. Include responsible participation in their religious organization’s deliberations, worship, and mission and in the life of the Sanatana Dharma community they are affiliated with.

-When second-initiated ISKCON Vaishnavas are called to a validated ministry beyond the jurisdiction of an ISKCON temple community or congregation, they shall
+When an ordained practitioner of a Sanatana Dharma tradition is called to a validated ministry beyond the jurisdiction of their religious organization or congregation, they shall:

-- Demonstrate that they have a quality of life helpful to sharing the mission and message of Sri Chaitanya Mahaprabhu as taught and exemplified by His Divine Grace A. C. Bhaktivedanta Swami Prabhupada, founder-acharya of the International Society for Krishna Consciousness.
+- Demonstrate they have a quality of life helpful to sharing the mission and message of the ancient Vedic Wisdom texts and eternal religion of Sanatana Dharma.

-- Participate in their local ISKCON temple community under the jurisdiction of the local temple president and GBC representative.
+- Participate in their local religious community under the jurisdiction of their local temple administration and global representatives.

-- Be held accountable by their local ISKCON authorities and live up to a high standard of Vaishnava etiquette in all their relationships in ISKCON and outside the institution.
+- Be held accountable by their local temple authorities and live up to a high standard of moral and respectful etiquette in all their relationships within and outside their religious institution.

-- Have their endorsement suspended or revoked should they at any time misrepresent the principle of unconditional compassionate care (bhakti) as the primary guiding principle of ISKCON or should their behavior cause physical, emotional, or spiritual harm to those they are meant to serve.
+- Have their endorsement suspended or revoked should they at any time misrepresent the principle of unconditional compassionate care (Bhakti) as the primary guiding principle of ISKCON Karuna Care Education or should their behavior cause physical, emotional, or spiritual harm to those they are meant to serve.

 - Have their endorsement suspended or revoked if they fail to live up to the Code of Ethics for Chaplains, Pastoral Counselors, Pastoral Educators, and Students.